 Hirsh is also an Equity Workshop Instructor at Success Centers, a San Francisco-based non-profit that helps communities impacted by inequality and the War on Drugs develop sustainable career and entrepreneurial paths in the cannabis industry.
 Hirsh regularly leads Success Centers Workshops on cannabis licensing and policy that help social equity applicants navigate local and state regulatory requirements.

 Hirsh was previously the Director of Government Affairs at Caliva, a leading California cannabis brand.
-Hirsh helped Caliva successfully compete for cannabis licenses across California and oversaw the company's expansion strategy.
-In addition, Hirsh led Caliva's social equity partnerships, building mutually beneficial partnerships between Caliva and cannabis brands started by those negatively impacted by The War on Drugs.
+Hirsh helped Caliva compete for cannabis licenses across California and oversaw the company's expansion strategy.
+In addition, Hirsh built partnerships between Caliva and cannabis brands started by those targeted by The War on Drugs.

 In September 2021, Hirsh joined the Cannabis Investing Podcast to provide a detailed analysis of challenges and opportunities in the California cannabis market.